-The first column of Table 3 reports the results from assuming with certainty that only households with children have a bequest motive.
+The first column of Table 3 reports the results assuming with certainty that only households with children have a bequest motive.
 This is the assumption made in Hurd (1989), and it implies that 82 percent of the sample has a bequest motive.
-We estimate the model by imposing that households with children have a bequest motive and that the switching equation error is zero with a zero variance.
-Although the estimate of the time discount factor is implausible, the implication of the magnitude of the bequest motive is the same as in Hurd (1989).
-The level of consumption over two years that makes households indifferent between consuming and leaving a bequest in the last period of life is \$246,318.
-This level of consumption is well above what most households could afford suggesting that bequests are largely due to uncertain mortality.
+We estimate the model by imposing that households with children have a bequest motive and that the switching equation error is zero with a zero variance.20 Although the estimate of the time discount factor is

+17 A formal presentation of the modified likelihood function is provided in the appendix.